-Some of the following standards are enforceable guidelines for professional conduct, and some are aspirational.
+Some of the standards that follow are enforceable guidelines for professional conduct, and some are aspirational.
 The extent to which each standard is enforceable is a matter of professional judgment to be exercised by those responsible for reviewing alleged violations of ethical standards.